Toutourina0110/MAGI/README.md

 and the go to in the python file and put you API key in it or it will not work

-then just start the python file
+then just start the python file ig